Hellmonk/bloatcrawl2/strategies.md

     * You are permitted to hex through enemies, unlike in vanilla crawl, so you can cast a few strategically placed inner fires, then watch the fireworks.
 * Since cold damage does vast amounts of damage to a djinni, getting cold resistance should be a top priority.
+    * Any cold damage that gets past a Djinni's resistance is multiplied by 4.
+    * Avoid ice caves unless you have significant cold resistance.

 ## Troubleshooting